PlayResonance/whitepaper/tokenomics/reson.md

 - **Governance Details:** RESON holders have voting rights in the DAO, influencing decisions, upgrades, and ecosystem development.
 - **Rewards Mechanisms:** Active participation in governance may result in rewards or incentives.
 - **Burn Mechanism:** There is no burn mechanism for RESON.
-- **Discounts or Fee Reductions:** RESON holders may receive discounts on in-game purchases or other ecosystem benefits.

 ## Token Sale Details:
 - **Private Sale Details:** There is no private sale for RESON.